 - You can find many of these toys at dollar stores and garage sales.
 Don’t fret about spending a lot of money!

-- If you can’t find every toy on this list, do not let it keep you from getting started.
-If you have a good number of the toys or can find good substitutes, then you are good to go!
+- If you cannot find every toy on this list, do NOT let it keep you from getting started.
+If you have a good amout of the toys, or find good substitute, then you are good to go!

 - And finally, below is a list of toys to get started.

 - 2 cell phones (I use an old cell I no longer use)